-- 198. The parties have each advanced expert evidence in separate fields: technical forensics and doping.
+202. The parties have each advanced expert evidence in separate fields: technical forensics and doping.
 With regard to the expert technical forensic evidence, the Panel favours that of Mr. Sheldon.
-Mr Rundt's challenge to the authenticity of EDP0019 and EDP0028 is largely theoretical in nature.
-He did not and in his view could not identify any forensic trace of manipulation, forgery or fabrication.
-In essence, Mr. Rundt is inviting the Panel to disregard these documents on the basis that it is merely possible that an unknown person has forged, manipulated or fabricated these documents at some time and for reasons unknown. - 199.
-Mr. Sheldon examined the file metadata relating to EDP0019 and EDP0028.
-This indicates that EDP0019 and EDP0028 were both created contemporaneously (on 19 July 2012 and 4 July 2013 respectively).
-In particular, Mr. Sheldon's report describes in detail the sequence of events by which EDP0019 was edited, saved and sent by email (in the form of EDP1168).
+Mr Rundt's challenge to the authenticity of the EDP0019, EDP0021, EDP0024, EDP0028 and EDP0757 is largely theoretical in nature.
+He did not - and in

+- 203. Mr. Sheldon examined the file metadata relating to EDP0019, EDP0021, EDP0024, EDP0028 and EDP0757.
+This indicates that they were both created contemporaneously (EDP0019 on 19 July 2012; EDP0021 on 23 July 2012; EDP0024 on 28 July 2012; EDP0028 on 4 July 2013 and EDP0757 in April 2015).
+In particular: - a.
+Mr. Sheldon's report describes in detail the sequence of events by which EDP0019 was edited, saved and sent by email (in the form of EDP1168).
 The email attaching EDP1168 was sent from a Gmail address known to be that of Dr. Sobolevsky on the same day (EDP1167).
-Mr. Sheldon observes that this email contains "the appropriate Gmail authentication" and that "the headers are legitimate and show no irregularities in timing."

-200. In relation to the expert pharmacokinetic evidence, again the Panel favours the expert evidence filed on behalf of the IAAF.
+Mr. Sheldon observes that this email contains "the appropriate Gmail authentication" and that "the headers are legitimate and show no irregularities in timing." - b.
+Mr. Sheldon notes that EDP0757 was attached to an email (EDO0756) in relation to which the date and timestamps all contain the appropriate third-party authentication.
+In his view, the email was created on 30 April 2015 (as indicated in the header) and the date and time stamps are the same as the date and time encoded into the message-ID.
+Mr Sheldon concludes that these indicate that the email is genuine. - 204.
+As to the expert pharmacokinetic evidence, again the Panel favours the expert evidence filed on behalf of the IAAF.
 At the hearing, Prof. Graham was invited to, and did, withdraw his overarching conclusion that the Washout Schedules contain data that is not scientifically credible or "impossible".
 It became apparent during his oral testimony that significant parts of his report were premised on unstated assumptions with little basis in reality and that on at least one occasion, he referred to literature that did not support his stated findings.
 In contrast, Prof. Ayotte demonstrated a high level of expertise in relation to the testing of the two prohibited substances alleged to have been taken by the Athlete.
-On the basis of Prof. Ayotte's evidence, the Panel concludes that the data contained in EDP0019 and EDP0028 referring to the Athlete is scientifically credible.
+On the basis of Prof. Ayotte's evidence, the Panel concludes that the data contained in EDP0019, EDP0021, EDP0024, EDP0028 and EDP0757 referring to the Athlete is scientifically credible.